 Long-Term Disability Insurance is designed for those with “total disability.”
 Total disability is usually defined as sickness or injury that prevents you from being able to perform the most essential job duties at your regular job.
 After two years the test usually changes to whether you are impaired from performing any occupation for which you are reasonably qualified based on your training, education or experience.
 Total disability also means that you are under the regular care of a doctor.

-If you have been injured or disabled and have had your LTD benefits refused, contact Sean Giovannetti.
-He will evaluate your case and provide you with options regarding making a claim for your denied benefits.
+If you have been injured or disabled and have had your LTD benefits refused, contact the LTD lawyers at SG Injury Law.
+We will evaluate your case and provide you with options regarding making a claim for your denied benefits.
 For more information, please contact us today.